Wayra-T/Project-Cybersecurity-HomeLab/README.md

 It will also include **screenshots** for reference.

 ### **1. Network Topology**
-My HomeLab topology consists of seven VLANs, which are detailed in the following diagram (with actual and future VMs):
+My HomeLab network topology consists of seven VLANs, which are detailed in the following diagram (with actual and future VMs):

 ![Network Topology](images/HomeLAB.png)

 - VLAN1 (Management - 10.0.1.0/24) hosts an Ubuntu VM that will be used to access and manage the firewall via its GUI.